maks-rafalko/nodejs-rss-crud-api/README.md

    npm run start:dev
    ```

-   This command will run the application in development mode with `nodemon` and `ts-node` packages.
+   This command will run the application in development mode with `nodemon` and `ts-node` packages on a port from `.env`.

+   By default, it will run on `http://localhost:4000`.

 2. Run the application in production mode: